 “Many businesses spent significant time and money building a customer solution to comply with the EU’s place of supply rules, only to find that they now have to go back to the drawing board as they need to change their platforms to comply in other countries,’ said Taxamo CEO John McCarthy.
 ‘As Taxamo is 100% focused on tax on digital goods, we have amassed the expertise to manage this headache on behalf of businesses through a single integration.’

 A critical concern voiced with the introduction of international digital taxation is the variation of rules between countries.
 While similar in nature, digital tax rules vary by region in terms of qualifying sales thresholds, specific tax calculation requirements and data retention periods.

-‘A big issue is that national laws are drafted in isolation and merchants have to code solutions that take, often conflicting regulations, into their platform,’ continued Mr. McCarthy.
-‘Given that currently Taxamo merchants are making sales in just about every country in the world, it is unimaginable to think that they would have to spend time and money adjusting their systems to comply.
-Taxamo assumes that burden and offers merchants a sustainable and scalable option for managing digital tax obligations.’
+‘A big issue is that national laws are drafted in isolation and businesses have to code solutions that take, often conflicting regulations, into their platform,’ continued Mr. McCarthy.
+‘Given that currently Taxamo businesses are making sales in just about every country in the world, it is unimaginable to think that they would have to spend time and money adjusting their systems to comply.
+Taxamo assumes that burden and offers businesses a sustainable and scalable option for managing digital tax obligations.’

 Taxamo content is created for guidance only, please consult your local tax advisor.